Learning Heterogeneous Agent Cooperation via Multiagent League Training: Preliminaries

 \subsection{League Training in AlphaStar.}

 League training is first introduced in AlphaStar \cite{vinyals2019grandmaster}.
-To effectively improve agents' initial capability, AlphaStar takes advantage of human expert data to train agents with a supervised approach, obtaining a population of agents with different policies.
+To enhance the initial capability of agents before optimizing them with reinforcement learning, AlphaStar takes advantage of data from human experts to train agents in a supervised approach, obtaining a population of agents that possess diverse policies.
 Agents are subsequently trained with reinforcement learning, and intermittently duplicate themselves and freeze these duplications as past players.
-The agents are trained against each other as well as themselves in history.
+The agents are trained against each other as well as past selves in history.
 League training enables agents to learn adaptive and robust policies against the continually developing strategies of opponents.
 This characteristic also has significant value in heterogeneous MARL for addressing the policy version iteration problem and improving model performance.